zaiisao/Documentation/en/Interactive Gaming/token.md

 ### Get a token

 When building the final production version of your application, you should generate a token on your server.

-#### 1. Deploy a token generator on your server

-First, use one of the Agora [sample codes](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey) (C++, Go, Java, Node.js, Python, PHP, and Perl) to deploy a token generator on your server.

-Or you can write your own code in a programming language that is not mentioned above to deploy a token generator.

-If you implement a token generator in a different language, you can propose a pull request on [GitHub](https://github.com/AgoraIO/Tools/tree/master/DynamicKey/AgoraDynamicKey).
-We will merge any implementation that proves valid.

-#### 2. Generate a token

-The process of generating a token is as follows:

-1. The client sends a request for a token to your server.
-2. The server uses the token generator you deploy to create a token and sends it back to the client.

-The application client needs to send the following parameters to the server to generate a token.
 See [Generate a Token on Your Server](../../en/Interactive%20Gaming/token_server.md).

 ### Apply your token or temporary token